fischer-matthias/csgo-coach/README.md

 # CSGO Coach
- is an game-integrated stratbook for csgo clans.
+ is an game-integrated stratbook application for csgo clans.

 ## Features
 - Strat collection for each map with different tasks for every user via markdown/wysiwyg editor